rlegner/LearningGitHub/README.md

 ## My To Dos:
 - [x] to fill README.md with content
-- [ ] other task1 ...plus feature1 implemented
+- [ ] other task1 ...plus feature1 implemented, finetuning of feature1
 - [ ] other task2 ...